 IHE provides profiles that support privacy and security audit logging, user and system identification and authentication, access control, encryption, data integrity, digital signatures, and privacy consent management.
 Security and Privacy and the profiles IHE offers are discussed in section X.5.

-X.4.3 MHD-HIE Document sharing profiles
+X.4.3 Document sharing profiles

 The key actors in health information exchange are the document source actors – those applications or modules that create the document to be shared, and the document consumer actors – those applications or modules that retrieve the document to act on it (i.e., present it to the user, import it into the receiving system, etc.).
 The strength of the Document Sharing profiles is that they enable effective sharing of data among multiple, disparate systems in a way that minimizes the burden that data sharing imposes on those systems.
 These profiles may be categorized according to three different data sharing models: